Pontiac Bonneville: Ninth generation (1992–1999)

-Unveiled on February 8, 1991, at the 1991 Chicago International Auto Show and launched in July 1991 for the 1992 model year, the interior and exterior of the car were completely redesigned.
-Developed over a -year period from 1986 to early 1991 under program director Dave Mitchell, styling work took place from 1987 to 1988, with a final design by John Folden being chosen in 1988 and frozen for production that same year.
-The first prototypes were built in 1989 and went into testing in mid-1989.
-In August 1990, production preparation began, with early production "builds" being constructed during late 1990.
-The first series production models were assembled in May 1991, with SE variants being launched in July 1991.
+The ninth generation Bonneville debuted on February 8, 1991, at the 1991 Chicago International Auto Show, with sales launching in July 1991 for the 1992 model year.
+The exterior featured an aerodynamic drag coefficient of .305; the interior featured a trunk pass-through; and two available engines: the naturally-aspirated 3.8-liter V6 and its supercharged variants.
+Both engines used a 4-speed overdrive automatic transmission.
+The ninth generation Bonneville was the first General Motors vehicle available with dual front passenger airbags.

-The trims were redone once again, the LE trim (which had standard six-passenger seating) was removed, the SE was now the base model (the only model to offer six-passenger seating as an option), the SSE was now the mid grade and a new top of the line trim was now added, the SSEi, which received a standard passenger-side airbag.
-According to GM's Pontiac division, these trim acronyms have no implied meaning.
+Developed over a 4½-year period from 1986 to early 1991 under program director Dave Mitchell, styling work took place from 1987 to 1988, with a final design by John Folden chosen in 1988 and frozen for production that same year.
+The first prototypes were built in 1989 and entered testing in mid-1989.
+In August 1990, production preparation began, with early production "builds" constructed during late 1990.
+The first series production models were assembled in May 1991, with SE variants launched in July 1991.

-The base and midlevel models were provided with GM's naturally-aspirated 3.8-liter V6, while the SSEi received the supercharged version.
-All engines came paired with a 4-speed overdrive automatic transmission.
-SSEi models got dual airbags and antilock brakes.
-SE and SSE models made due with a driver-side airbag and optional ABS.
-This generation hosted quite a few Bonneville firsts, becoming quicker and considerably safer.
-One of the most notable improvements over the previous generation was that the Bonneville SE now came standard with a driver airbag and was the first General Motors product equipped with a passenger airbag, while ABS was available as part of the sport appearance package.
+Entry trim was the SE, the only trim with available six-passenger seating; the SSE was the mid-level trim, and the SSEi was the new top-level trim, which received a standard passenger-side airbag.
+According to Pontiac, the trim acronyms had no implied meaning.
+The base and mid-level models offered GM's naturally-aspirated 3.8-liter V6, and the SSEi received its supercharged variant.
+All engines used a 4-speed overdrive automatic transmission.
+SSEi models received dual airbags and antilock brakes.
+SE and SSE models received a driver-side airbag and optional ABS.
 The SSE models came with standard ABS and traction control.

 The new N/A 3800 Series I (RPO: L27) engine was used, producing 170 hp and 225 lbfft, as well as the newly designed force inducted Series I 3800 (RPO: L67) equipped with an Eaton M62 roots type supercharger which made 205 hp and 260 lbfft.
 The newly revised N/A L27, for the 1992 model year only, was not equipped with an EGR Valve, and can be distinguished by its white intake manifold, as opposed to black from 1993 and on.